tatek1993/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+    -Relational databases are databases that store their data in tables that can relate to each other using foreign keys, SQL is a query language

 - [ ] Why do tables need a `primary key`?

+    - to ensure that each entry has a unique identifier

 - [ ] What is the name given to a table column that references the primary key on another table.

+    - a foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+    - A joiner table

 ## Minimum Viable Product